 Teaching is also one of the most popular destinations for history students.
 The excellent communication skills and organisational skills make you well suited to this profession.
 If you're looking for an exciting, challenging and rewarding career, this could be a great fit for you.

 To become a qualified teacher you can either do a one-year PGCE course (PGDE in Scotland), or a take school based training route.
-Top companies such as TeachFirst and Ark Teacher Training offer enticing schemes, or check our open graduate programmes.
+Top companies such as TeachFirst and Ark Teacher Training offer enticing schemes.

 To excel in this sector you'll need an interest in the financial world, a grasp of banking concepts and strong commercial awareness - but your history degree will not hold you back.
 If you're ambitious, analytical and driven, there are plenty of roles for you.